cjhouser/thoughtlyify.io/.devcontainer/README.md

 Local development environment packaged into a container.

 ## To Do
-- Add checksum checks for all tools
+- add checksum checks for all tools

 ## Changelog
 ### 10.1